-5.2 The requirements relating to infrastructure management and the independence of undertakings for railway undertakings, infrastructure managers and service providers are set out in Part 362 (as amended by the 2019 amendment Regulations)63.
+The requirements relating to infrastructure management and the independence of undertakings for railway undertakings, infrastructure managers and service providers are set out in Part 376 of the NI Regulations.
+The 2019 Regulations introduced further requirements to ensure the independence of the infrastructure manager, in particular as regards the essential functions, traffic management and maintenance planning, and financial transparency77.